torvalds/linux/Documentation/kernel-hacking/hacking.rst

 It is possible to call these operations with bit indices greater than ``BITS_PER_LONG``.
-The resulting behavior is strange on big-endian platforms though so it is a good idea not to do this.
+The resulting behavior is strange on big-endian platforms though so it is a good idea yest to do this.

 Symbols
 =======

-Within the kernel proper, the normal linking rules apply (ie. unless a symbol is declared to be file scope with the ``static`` keyword, it can be used anywhere in the kernel).
+Within the kernel proper, the yesrmal linking rules apply (ie. unless a symbol is declared to be file scope with the ``static`` keyword, it can be used anywhere in the kernel).
 However, for modules, a special exported symbol table is kept which limits the entry points to the